AdaCore/uwrap/documentation/language_match.rst

 clause or a weave clause.

 A match operates a comparison with the current element under iteration.
-This element is available within the match as the standard ``self`` variable.
+This element is available within the match as the standard ``it`` reference.
+It stands for the pronoun "it", but can also be refered as the first two letters of the word "iterator".
 The following for example is always true:

 .. code-block:: text

    # TODO: add a test for the following
-   match self
+   match it

-Predicates can apply to the ``self`` object or to the environment.
+Predicates can apply to the ``it`` object or to the environment.
 They can also apply to a specific object by prefixing a reference with a dot notation.
 For example: